confluentinc/ksql/docs/installation/server-config/index.rst

 .. important:: KSQL Server configuration settings take precedence over those set in the KSQL CLI.
 For example, if a value
                for ``ksql.streams.replication.factor`` is set in both the KSQL Server and KSQL CLI, the KSQL Server value is used.

-KSQL Query Parameters
+General KSQL parameters
-    These configurations control how KSQL executes queries.
-These can be provided with the required ``ksql`` prefix.
+    General KSQL configurations have the required ``ksql`` prefix.
 For example, ``ksql.service.id`` and ``ksql.persistent.prefix``.
 A full list of configurations can be found in our `source file`_.
     .. _source file: https://github.com/confluentinc/ksql/blob/4.1.x/ksql-common/src/main/java/io/confluent/ksql/util/KsqlConfig.java#L86

-Kafka Streams and Kafka Client
-    These configurations control how Kafka Streams executes queries.
-These can be provided with the optional ``ksql.streams`` prefix.
-For example,  ``ksql.streams.auto.offset.reset`` and ``ksql.streams.cache.max.bytes.buffering``.

-Admin Client
-    These configurations control the KSQL admin client and use the same parameters as Kafka Streams.
-These can be provided via the properties file with the optional ``ksql.streams`` prefix.

 KSQL Server
     These configurations control the general behavior of the KSQL Server.
 For example, ``ksql.command.topic.suffix`` and ``ui.enabled``

+Kafka Streams and Kafka Clients
+    These configurations control how Kafka Streams executes queries.
+They also control the behavior of the underlying Kafka clients, viz. the producer, the consumer, and the admin client.
+These configs have the optional ``ksql.streams`` prefix.
+For example,  ``ksql.streams.auto.offset.reset`` and ``ksql.streams.cache.max.bytes.buffering``.

 --------------------
 KSQL Properties File